Hanoi: Demographics

 Nowadays, the city is both a major metropolitan area of Northern Vietnam, and also the country's cultural and political centre, putting a lot of pressure on the infrastructure, some of which is antiquated and dates back to the early 20th century.
 It has over eight million residents within the city proper and an estimated population of 20 million within the metropolitan area.

 The number of Hanoians who have settled down for more than three generations is likely to be very small when compared to the overall population of the city.
 Even in the Old Quarter, where commerce started hundreds of years ago and consisted mostly of family businesses, many of the street-front stores nowadays are owned by merchants and retailers from other provinces.
-The original owner family may have either rented out the store and moved into the adjoining house or moved out of the neighbourhood altogether.
+The original owner family may have either rented out the store and moved into the adjoining house or moved out of the neighborhood altogether.
 The pace of change has especially escalated after the abandonment of central-planning economic policies and relaxing of the district-based household registrar system.

 Hanoi's telephone numbers have been increased to 8 digits to cope with demand (October 2008).
 Subscribers' telephone numbers have been changed in a haphazard way; however, mobile phones and SIM cards are readily available in Vietnam, with pre-paid mobile phone credit available in all areas of Hanoi.